retroelec/T-HMI-C64/README.md

-# C64 Emulator on an ESP32-S3 with BLE keyboard for development board Lilygo T-HMI
+# C64 Emulator for ESP32-S3 development boards with BLE keyboard (ready for for development boards Lilygo T-HMI and T-Display S3 AMOLED)

+C64 emulator for ESP32-S3 development boards.
-C64 emulator for the development board Lilygo T-HMI equipped with an ESP32-S3 chip, a 2.8 inch touch display LCD screen (ST7789V driver) and a SD card slot.
+Initially developed for the Lilygo T-HMI board equipped with an ESP32-S3 chip, a 2.8 inch touch display LCD screen (ST7789V driver) and an SD card slot.
+The emulator was later expanded to also support the board T-Display S3 AMOLED.
+Adjustments for other boards shouldn't be very difficult.

 The keyboard for the emulator is simulated by an Android app, communication between the app and the emulator is realized using BLE (Bluetooth Low Energy).

 [![C64 Emulator on development board Lilygo T-HMI](doc/donkey_kong.png)](https://youtu.be/OmPJlIjszpE)